1992 South African apartheid referendum: Aftermath

 The day after the referendum President de Klerk said "Today we have closed the book on apartheid" as he celebrated his 56th birthday.
 Nelson Mandela said that he was "very happy indeed".
 The Cape Times news bill was dominated by the large text "IT'S YES".

-The alliance between the Conservative Party and the Afrikaner Weerstandsbeweging may have harmed the CP and in some cases even scared away voters to the "Yes" side.
+The alliance between the Conservative Party (CP) and the Afrikaner Weerstandsbeweging may have harmed the CP and in some cases even scared away voters to the "Yes" side.
 Some conservative and militant defenders of apartheid boycotted the referendum, although turnout was at record levels, reaching above 96% in some areas.

 De Klerk and his government could now claim that the whites were in favour of universal suffrage and that they had a clear mandate to negotiate with the African National Congress.
 The ANC had initially disapproved the referendum, mainly because whites were the only ones allowed to vote.
 But since a "No" vote would not only risk the negotiations but also increase the political chaos in the country, and since it had no reason to advocate that whites oppose the negotiations, the ANC advocated a "Yes" vote.

 Right-wing groups criticised the referendum and accused the government of electoral fraud.
 They had lost where they had previously been the strongest, in the Afrikaner heartland and in the big cities.
 However, no evidence has ever been put forward regarding electoral irregularities.
 Treurnicht claimed that media propaganda, foreign intervention, threats by businesspeople against employees, and electoral fraud had resulted in a "Yes" vote.

+As it was, in percentage terms the referendum outcome closely followed the results of the 1989 House of Assembly election, with the "Yes" and "No" sides polling results very similar to the combined regional shares respectively obtained by NP + DP and CP + HNP two and a half years earlier:

-On 27 April 1994, South Africa held its first non-racial elections, which resulted in a huge victory for the African National Congress and made Nelson Mandela the first black President of South Africa.
+On 27 April 1994 South Africa held its first non-racial elections, which resulted in a huge victory for the African National Congress and made Nelson Mandela the first black President of South Africa.